spatie/pdf-to-image/README.md

 $pdf->resourceLimit(\Spatie\PdfToImage\Enums\ResourceLimitType::Thread, 4);
 ```

+> When setting resource limits, Imagemagick may return success but will not set limits that exceed the values defined in your `policy.xml` file.

 ## Issues regarding Ghostscript

 This package uses Ghostscript through Imagick.
 For this to work Ghostscripts `gs` command should be accessible from the PHP process.
 For the PHP CLI process (e.g. Laravel's asynchronous jobs, commands, etc...) this is usually already the case.